 That’s why page speed is so important.
 It improves the user experience and tells Google that your website is optimized and important.

-A matter of fact, faster page speed is connected to higher conversion rates, as well.
+As a matter of fact, faster page speed is connected to higher conversion rates, as well.

 You can test your page speed by using a free tool like WebPageTest.